JacksonBurns/MATLAB-Start-to-Finish/Practice-Problems/Week-5/Week-5-Answers.md

 **Notes:**\
-Rememeber that you cannot differentiate numerical functions in MatLab using **diff**.
+Remember that you cannot differentiate numerical functions in MATLAB using **diff**.
 (You will learn how to differentiate these functions in MATH350!)

 ## **Question 2**